 In order to make the selection process easier, zoom in on the image by choosing:

 VIEW > ZOOM > LARGE SIZE

-(or press the shortcut key: CTRL-PAGE-DN).
+(or press the shortcut key: [Ctrl]-[Page-Down]).

 Draw an outline around an undamaged area of the image by clicking and holding the mouse button while moving the mouse to trace the outline.
 The undamaged area should be close by and as near as possible in color and shading to the damaged area you are trying to repair.

 In this example, my selection is aimed at fixing the large diagonal scratch.

 At this point, you could use the familiar Windows sequences of COPY and PASTE to make a copy of the outlined area, but there's a much quicker shortcut!